LittLabRNS/RNS-Blackfynn-Pipeline/README.md

 Neuropace sends us
 1. An ECoG_Catalog.csv file mapping each .dat file to a timestamp and a patient id
 2. The .dat files for each patient in folders labeled UPenn_PatientInitials

+## We generate
-3. A list (in CSV form) that associates the processed file names with the patient whose data it contains
+3. A key list (in CSV form) that associates the processed file names with the patient whose data it contains

 ## Outputs of Scripts
+1.

 ## Notes
 <b name="note-1">1.</b> Note that if this installation method is used, **all scripts** must also be run from inside the virtual environment.